rossberg/boulder-dash/README.md

 - Windows: On Windows, some of the API seems defunct, e.g., setting the window size or text size has no effect.
 Some draw commands are randomly ignored on occasion.

-Most of these limitations are lifted in the TSDL and Raylib builds.
-I still have to implement color changes and sound, though.
+All of these limitations are lifted in the TSDL and Raylib builds.
+I still have to implement sound, though.

 ### Implementation